Roboy/ParlAI/projects/roboy/README.md

 - jupyter (for analysis)
 - matplotlib (for analysis)
 - websockets (for ROS)
-- training requirements specified in according README
+- further training requirements specified at the end of the according [README](https://github.com/Roboy/ParlAI/tree/master/projects/roboy/train)

 ### Installing ParlAI